deivit24/python-steam-api/README.md

 ### App/Game details

+This call does not require a Steam API Key

 #### Parameters:

 - `app_id` (int): The unique App ID of the app you want to retrieve details for.
 For example, 105600 corresponds to "Terraria"